Constructing metric spaces from systems of walls: Introduction

 Group actions on hyperbolic spaces are a major theme of research in the field, especially in the wake of the result of Masur--Minsky that the curve graph of a surface is hyperbolic \cite{masurminsky:geometry:1}.
 Indeed, this spawned the theory of acylindrical hyperbolicity \cite{sela:acylindrical,bowditch:tight,dahmaniguirardelosin:hyperbolically,osin:acylindrically}.
 In this context, the aforementioned projection complex machinery is a potent tool, because it allows one to produce actions on quasitrees such that a given \emph{strongly contracting} (i.e. ``negatively-curved'') group element has a so-called \emph{WPD} action \cite{bestvinafujiwara:bounded}, which is sufficient to establish acylindrical hyperbolicity \cite{dahmaniguirardelosin:hyperbolically}.
 Strongly contracting elements have been studied by many authors, including \cite{arzhantsevacashentao:growth,gekhtmanyang:counting,algomkfir:strongly,papin:strongly,coulon:ergodicity}.

 One unsatisfactory aspect of the actions on quasitrees coming from projection complexes is that they are rather unnatural, in that they have little to do with the original space.
 The procedure also has the limitation of only being able to handle a finite number of strongly contracting elements at once.
 By building an appropriate collection of partitions, we are able to apply Construction~\ref{constr:main} to produce, for any geodesic metric space $S$, a hyperbolic space that is ``universal'', in the sense that all strongly contracting geodesics are witnessed there.
+We call it the \emph{hyperbolic core} of $S$.
 (See Theorem~\ref{thm:universal_contracting_characterisation} for the precise statement.)

 \begin{introthm} Let $S$ be a geodesic metric space.
-There is a hyperbolic space $X$ and an $\isom S$--equivariant coarsely Lipschitz map $\pi:S\to X$ such that a geodesic $\gamma\subset S$ is strongly contracting if and only if $\pi\gamma$ is a quasigeodesic.
+Its hyperbolic core $X$ is a hyperbolic space with an $\isom S$--equivariant coarsely Lipschitz map $\pi:S\to X$ such that a geodesic $\gamma\subset S$ is strongly contracting if and only if $\pi\gamma$ is a quasigeodesic.
 Moreover, the correspondence is quantitative. \end{introthm}

 This can be compared to (and, via \cite{sistozalloum:morse}, be viewed as greatly extending) the situation for pseudo-Anosov mapping classes acting on the curve graph \cite{masurminsky:geometry:1}; outer space and the free factor complex \cite{bestvinafeighn:hyperbolicity,dowdalltaylor:contracting}; and rank-one isometries acting on the curtain model of a CAT(0) space \cite{petytsprianozalloum:hyperbolic}.